Five Things Every New Renter Should Know

 1. Pay Your Rent

 Check your lease to see when your rent payment is due and which payment method your landlord prefers.
-Whether you pay by check, cash or credit card, always pay on time.
+Whether you pay by check, cash or credit card, or use an electronic payment option, always pay on time.
 Save a little money each week if you have to because late payments could cost you fees as outlined in your lease.
-Being late also hurts your relationship with your landlord, which could affect your ability to extend the lease or get a good referral if you find a different place.
+Being late also hurts your relationship with your landlord, which could affect your ability to extend the lease or get a good referral if you move.

 2. Safety Comes First

-You need and want to feel safe in your home, so take time before you move in to check out the safety details.
-Make sure the locks have been changed since the last tenant moved out, and get keys for all the doors, including the deadbolt.
-If the doors look flimsy, don't have deadbolts or do not have peepholes, ask for new doors.
-Install smoke detectors and carbon monoxide detectors, and hang fire extinguishers, too, as you prioritize safety in your new home.
+You need and want to feel safe in your home, so take time before you move in to check safety details.
+Make sure the locks have been changed since the last tenant moved out, and get keys for all doors, including the deadbolt.
+If doors look flimsy, lack deadbolts or do not have peepholes, ask for replacements.
+Install smoke detectors and carbon monoxide detectors and keep a fire extinguisher where appropriate.

 3. Buy Renters Insurance